fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 On Windows you'll need to run these commands in a MingW terminal.
 To get to this terminal go to the Windows start menu, search for 'MSYS2 MingW' and click the version appropriate for your machine (x86 or x64).

-Update the Rust packages.
+Update the Rust packages with `rustup` (works with Windows, Mac, and Linux).

 ```
 rustup update
 ```

-Next, update other packages.
+Next, update other packages with `pacman`.

+!!! note
+    `pacman` comes preinstalled on Linux and as part of `MSYS2` on Windows.
+For Mac you can get it [here](https://github.com/kladd/pacman-osx) or use the pre-installed package manager, [Homebrew](https://formulae.brew.sh/).

+Sync, refresh, and update all local packages that have a newer version available.

 === "Command"